Leadership & Influence in a Complex World is open to students from all academic Colleges.

 - Project Objectives - both the overall objectives of the project and what you aim to achieve within the timescale of the Semester.

 On completion of the course at an acceptable level, students will receive the credit and a certificate from the DVC(SUE).
-Students wishing to continue working on their projects or initiative may apply through other VC's Courses, including Innovation and Professional Practice Internship or Group Research and Innovation Project.
+Students wishing to continue working on their projects or initiative may apply through other VC's Courses, including Group Research and Innovation Project.

 - Students who successfully complete all project requirements will receive a Course Requirements Satisfied (CRS) grade.
 As an indication: (null) [LO null]